compserv/hknweb/README.md

 You will be prompted for some login info, after which you should be able to access the admin interface with your super user credentials at `http://localhost:3000/admin`.

-Usually, code behavior between the Operating Systems is rare.
+Usually, Python code behavior between the Operating Systems is rare.
 However, Windows developers have the additional responsbility to make their code Linux-friendly (since our destination OS is Linux on OCF).
 Therefore, if there is an error on the code on Linux and not Windows, support on Linux takes precedence!
 Unix developers should also try to make their code Windows-friendly for the Window developers.
 [Example with `strftime`](https://github.com/compserv/hknweb/commit/3dc27dfa7556561b7c244de2c431d3c99ee2eb5a)

 ## FAQ
 This is a compilation of past errors and how they were solved.

-None so far
+### Python won't load on Windows Git Bash

+Git Bash's Terminal emulator should be `Use Windows' default console window`.
+Don't use MinTTY.
+Just rerun the EXE (no need to install) and go through all the options (it will keep what you previously selected), and on the `Terminal Emulator` page, select `Use Windows' default console window`.

+You will still be able to use the normal Windows Command Line and Git Bash separately.